 Child of Vastness

 Among all seven of Ymerah's children, he was the most vast.
 This was not a harmful vastness, as it was accompanied by great physical, and mental capability.
 This mental capability manifested in a near unrivaled imagination.
 An imagination that was put to work long before his hands.
 As his father crafted his younger siblings, there were millions of ideas ripping through this vast being's vast mind.
-Only when his father completed the task of crafting his final three children could he put these ideas into practice.

 The Great Consumer

 He planted in the mortals, a desire to endlessly consume.
 This is after all, the only thing they did.
 Why not weaponize it?
 The mortals would continue to consume, and consume beyond any measure of satisfaction.
 This sin was named Gluttony, and this was the name he took for himself.
 As well as planting this new sin, Gluttony would plant disease, pestilence, and famine.
 He created lesser beasts to carry this pestilence, and cause this famine.
 He created draught, which would cause the spread of famine.
-Among all his siblings, Gluttony dealt the most damage to his world whist trying to perfect it.
+Among all his siblings, Gluttony dealt the most damage to his world.
 In creating his sin, he perverted his own form, and warped it into something dark.
 His physical form reflected that of his sin

-Eventually, their father, Ymerah would become aware of the sin, and destruction that has all but engulfed his children's world.
+Eventually, their father, Ymerah would become aware of the sin, and destruction that has all but engulfed his world.
 He saw the death, and the sin.
 He saw the new and dark forms his children had taken.
 He looked upon them with only sorrow.
 Before he could ask his children why they did this, all seven of them lashed out, and attacked him.
 All seven were banished from this realm.

 A New World

-All seven of the Aeturan were cast from their world, and into the next realm, into the next void.
-The six younger Aeturan were thrown into a rageful tantrum whist the eldest sat in contemplation.
+All seven of the Aeturan were cast from their father's world, and into the next realm, into the next void.
+The six younger Aeturan were thrown into a rageful tantrum whist Pride sat in contemplation.
 He told his younger siblings how this void was exactly like the void that made up the previous realm.
 As such, it can become a home for a new world.
 Many of the younger siblings were convinced, and one by one, they contributed to the efforts regarding the creation of a new world.

 All seven of the Aeturan demanded their father tell them why this happened.
 Ymerah explained to all of them that the sin which they had sown on the Old World compromised its stability, and led to its collapse.
 Ymerah announced how he had also placed his hand on the mortals, making the direct interaction with the mortals impossible.
 The Aeturan, using their dominion over their world sealed their father off from their world, preventing his direct interaction with the mortals.
 However, Ymerah's dominion over the mortals as their creator still allowed him to communicate with them, to advise, and guide them, should they be willing to listen.